-In Fall 2017 I am working on this project while a Visiting Fellow at the Center for Values and Social Policy in the University of Colorado at Boulder Philosophy department.
+In Fall 2017 I worked on this project while a Visiting Fellow at the Center for Values and Social Policy in the University of Colorado at Boulder Philosophy department.

 As part of this Fellowship, I participated in a public panel on Disaster and Vulnerability with Emmanuel David and Lori Peek, both of U Colorado Boulder, and presented a paper at the CVSP titled: “Disaster Recovery and The Political Importance of Place.”

-I’ll also be presenting a paper on this topic at the 2018 Pacific APA.
+I also presented a paper on this topic at the 2018 Pacific APA.